Cloudenvy7/googleaihackathon/PROJECT_BIBLE.md

 * **Action:** Deployed version **v2-4** with the Python 3.11 engine and streaming logic.
 * **Observation:** The UI successfully displayed "Thinking" chunks, resolved PIN **2044500090** (Roosevelt) and **3613600165** (7th Ave), and generated a full DADU feasibility report.
 * **State:** **PRODUCTION READY.** The system now intelligently handles "Killed Parcels" and complex institutional overlays (MIO-37) with 100% accuracy.

+[2025-12-28 14:30] 🛰️ PIPELINE RE-SYNC: Confluent & AI Studio Integration
+- **Status:** Re-establishing the "Nervous System" link.
+- **Problem:** Data was being "lost" in the UI layer after Gemini 3 resolution without being pushed to the permanent Kafka audit log.
+- **Solution:** Updated `src/ui.py` to trigger `ArchitecturalFetcher.publish_audit_event()` immediately following PIN resolution.
+- **Architecture Goal:**
+    1. **Google Shell:** Acts as the "Ingestion Producer" (Resolves PINs + Pushes to Kafka).
+    2. **Confluent Cloud:** Acts as the "Reliability Layer" (Stores all successful audits).
+    3. **AI Studio Build:** Acts as the "Dynamic Presentation Layer" (Consumes Kafka stream to build high-end UI).

+[2025-12-28 16:45] 🏆 MISSION SUCCESS: End-to-End Traceable Pipeline
+- **Status**: COMPLETE.
+- **Data Integrity**: Confluent Cloud is now acting as the permanent "Log Holder" for all original API pulls.
+- **Traceability**: Every record in the 'site.fetch.completed' topic now includes a clear traceable track of the original raw payload, ensuring auditability for the multi-API merger phase.
+- **Production State**: Deployed Streamlit app on Cloud Run is successfully authenticated and streaming live session data to the Kafka cluster.